-- The Charlotte Motor Speedway comes even more alive during the holiday season as it decorates with more than 3 million lights and provides a Christmas Village with petting zoo, hot chocolate, holiday movie nights and popular “s’more” station.
+- The Charlotte Motor Speedway comes even more alive during the holiday season as it decorates with more than 3 million lights and provides a Christmas Village with a petting zoo, hot chocolate, holiday movie nights, and a popular “s’more” station.
 A horse-drawn sleigh ride around the track offers a special Speedway touch.

 - The tiny town of McAdenville, NC is in the spotlight during the holidays with its renowned Christmas Town USA light display that include a two-mile drive or walk from brightly lit downtown through a colorfully decorated residential area.
 Over 600,000 visitors visit annually, enjoying the community where virtually every home is decorated and on vivid display.